Alan Hunter (VJ): Life after MTV

 In August 1987, after six years with the channel, Hunter departed MTV as a full-time host and relocated from New York to Los Angeles.
 The same year, he traveled to Russia in September as a freelancer for the channel for a program called Rock in Russia.
 The documentary explored the world of rock music amid President Gorbachev's perestroika in the Soviet Union while following Billy Joel on his pioneering concert tour to Moscow and Leningrad.

 In 1989, he appeared in the film White Hot.

 For the years he was in Los Angeles, Hunter starred in numerous Fox pilots, such as HayWire and Pure Insanity, precursors of today's reality programming, as well as commercials for Levi's Dockers and Chevrolet and numerous infomercials for Time-Life.

 In the mid-1990s he moved back to his hometown of Birmingham, Alabama, to start a film company called Hunter Films, and, with his brothers, to create the multi-use entertainment facility, WorkPlay, named one of America's 40 Best Venues by Paste magazine.

 In 2003, Hunter Films produced the Academy Award-nominated short film Johnny Flynton directed by Lexi Alexander, and executive produced the 2006 Sundance premiered movie Dreamland starring John Corbett, Gina Gershon and Justin Long.
 2010 saw the release of the company's executive produced documentary Best Worst Movie and in 2011 the feature film Lifted, which they co-produced and in which Hunter co-stars with Dash Mihok, Nicki Aycox, Ruben Studdard, Trace Adkins and in which Uriah Shelton debuted.

 Amid his entrepreneurial endeavors, in 2005 and 2006 Hunter continued his work as a TV host working with Encore and Starz for their first original series Looking for Stars.
-He was part of a Verizon Wireless national radio campaign for three years and since 2004 has been on Sirius XM radio's '80s on 8 channel, along with two other surviving original MTV VJs.
+He was part of a Verizon Wireless national radio campaign for three years and since 2004 has been on SiriusXM radio's '80s on 8 channel, along with two other surviving original MTV VJs.
 In 2013, he and Blackwood, Goodman and Quinn co-authored the book "VJ: The Unplugged Adventures of MTV's First Wave," published by Atria Books.

 Hunter co-founded Birmingham's Sidewalk Film Festival, named by Time magazine as one of the top ten "Film Festivals for the Rest of Us" and serves as its board president.
 He launched the civic activist group Catalyst4Birmingham and has been an integral part of promoting the film business in the state of Alabama lobbying for legislation to create film incentives as well as the creation of the Birmingham-Jefferson Film Office.

 As of 2022, Hunter lives in Webster Groves, Missouri, with his wife, Elizabeth, and their two children.
 Elizabeth Hunter is an assistant professor of drama in the department of performing arts at Washington University in St. Louis.
+He previously lived in Chicago for 11 years.